 Implants are provided sterile and should always be stored unopened in their respective protective containers.
-Prior to use, inspect package for damage which may compromise sterility.
+Prior to use, inspect package for damage that may compromise sterility.
 If packaging has been opened or damaged, contact manufacturer's representative.
-When unpacking the implant, verify the labeling for correct Cat.
-No. and size.
-When removing the implant from it's packaging, the sterile technique must be observed.
-Protect the implant from contact with objects that may damage the surface finish.
-Inspect each implant prior to use for visual damage.
+When unpacking the implant, verify the labeling for correct REF number (Product Code) and size.
+When removing the implant from its packaging, relevant aseptic handling must be observed.
+Protect prosthesis from contact with objects that may damage the surface finish.
+Visually inspect each implant prior to use for damage.
 Procedures for implanting and removal are available upon request.